 Launched in 1999, the Summit Series was created with an aim to recognize and celebrate the accomplishments of exceptional individuals who have, through their achievements as explorers, mountaineers, volunteers, outfitters and storytellers, helped define and shape Canada’s unique mountain community.
 With recognition paid also to the exceptionally unselfish actions of Canada’s elite public safety professionals and the members of the Association of Canadian Mountain Guides, Summit Series booklets capture the soul of Canada’s mountain community as they strengthen the understanding and appreciation of Canada’s unique mountain heritage.
 The history recorded and the stories shared in these pages help to establish a uniquely Canadian sense of place by shaping how we view our very special and precious mountain landscapes.

-The Alpine Club of Canada is pleased to share these incredible stories with you.
+The Alpine Club of Canada is pleased to share with you these incredible stories written by some of our country’s most knowledgeable mountain writers.
 Below you will find booklets 6 and on in both Flipbook and PDF formats.
 You can also purchase paper copies of the Summit Series collection from our Online Store.

 by Joanna Croston